simondlevy/CrossPlatformDataBus/README.md

 The project is similar in spirit to Jeff Rowberg's [I<sup>2</sup>Cdevlib](https://www.i2cdevlib.com), but unlike I<sup>2</sup>Cdevlib, CrossPlatformI2C does not provide code for particular I<sup>2</sup>C devices.
-Instead, we provide support for such sensors in other repositories, which work together with CrossPlatformI2C to help you use those sensors.
+Instead, we provide a separate repository with support for each such sensor, which works together with CrossPlatformI2C to help you use that sensor.